 Now that Leila has experienced two identical interactions, she’s expecting the same again.
 So are we, due to the Rule of Three in Storytelling, but at the same time, we know our expectation of sameness will be subverted.

 Leila’s third dance does not go as the first two did.
 The old fat man turns out to be even older than she thought.

-This guy seems to get off on shit talking to young women — the younger and more naive she seems, the more he gets off on it.
+This guy seems to get off on shit-talking to young women — the younger and more naive she seems, the more he enjoys it.
 These days there’s a word for it: Negging.
 In its most basic form, a man insults a woman hoping to elicit a strong reaction, because a strong reaction is — for him — better than no reaction.
 He then has something to ‘work with’, and his next task is to simply flip that negative strong emotion into a positive one, which according to pick up artists, actually sometimes works.

 Because Leila has been culturally conditioned to be nice to men, she looks at his bald head and feels ‘quite sorry for him’.